Eucaba/Eucaba/README.md

 :page_with_curl: You can also check mi CV [here](https://shorturl.at/gxzL3)

 ### :wrench: :hammer: Currently working on:
+🧙🏼‍♂️ [Magic Duel](https://github.com/Eucaba/magic-duel/tree/main) A simple console application game built with C#.

 :doughnut::calling: [Ecommerce: click and collect](https://github.com/Eucaba/clickandcollect).
 This is a fullstack project.
 It's a click and collect app for a doughnut store.

 ### :computer: Some of my projects:
-⛄ [Jingle Pairs](https://github.com/Eucaba/jinglepairs) This is a simple Xmas themed memory game.
+⛄ [Jingle Pairs](https://github.com/Eucaba/jinglepairs) A simple Xmas themed memory game.
 Made with HTML, CSS and JS.

 :iphone: [K0N3CT4](https://github.com/nachoa88/KoNeCTaReact).
 A React based app meant to bust youngster's access to culture.

 :recycle: [Ecopass](https://github.com/Eucaba/Ecopass).
 My first project ever.
 A vanilla JS app intended for granting teen access to culture and promoting environmental education.

 ### :dart: Some technologies that I have learned are: